mhammadsaani/DevOps/DevOps with Kunal/1- Networking/NETWORKING.md

  ### ***TCP***
- The Transmission Control Protocol is a protocol that ensures that **100%** of data reaches the intended destination and is not corrupted along the way
+ The Transmission Control Protocol is a protocol that ensures that **100%** of data reaches the intended destination and is not corrupted along the way.
 So, if you want a person to get something completely, then you are going to use this protocol.

  ### ***UDP***
- User Datagram Protocol (UDP) does not ensure that data reaches the destination or not and that it remains incorrupt.
+ User Datagram Protocol (UDP) does not ensure that data reaches the destination, and that it remains incorrupt.
- When you do not care if **100%** data is reaching to your friend or not, you use UDP like in case of **Video Conferencing**.
+ When it doesn't matter whether **100%** data is reaching to the intended user, you use UDP like in case of **Video Conferencing**.

  ### ***HTTP***
 HyperText Transfer Protocol (HTTP) is a web protocol that defines the